matic-insurance/assignment-kittens-store/README.md

 ### Tools

-You are free to use any tool, infrastructure, technology you would like.
-However, it would be nice to see how you can use **AWS** to solve the task.
+There are no limitations to using some particular technology or tools.
+However, it would be nice to see how you can use **AWS** and **Terraform** to solve the task.

 ### Requirements